Lefteris-Souflas/Business-Analytics-Case-Studies/README.md

 ## Business Analytics Case Studies

+Assignment 3 for the Analytics Practicum I Course of AUEB's MSc in Business Analytics.

 This assignment consists of three case studies, covering market basket analysis (association rules), customer segmentation (clustering), and campaign management (customer response model).
 Each case study contributes to a portion of the overall grade, with the first case study accounting for 15%, the second for 25%, and the third for 60%.
 Answers to the questions must be provided using **SAS Visual Data Mining and Machine Learning** on **SAS Viya** in order to explore and analyze the given data.

 ### Deliverable